LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/templates.rst

 Whew!
 Updating your website rapidly gets tedious, especially if it contains lots of information or consists of multiple pages.
-If only there was a way to automatically update the content and layout for your site...
+If only there was a way to automatically update the content and quickly rearrange the layout for your site...

 Templates are Frameworks
 -------------------------